learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tDoes the answer have practical implications? "
     correct: false
-- !Structured
-  question: "2.\tWhich of the following practices is recommended by your text to ensure that a research question has feasibility? "
+- question: "2.\tWhich of the following practices is recommended by your text to ensure that a research question has feasibility? "
   answers:
   - answer: "a.\tResearchers work independently, because working in a group just makes the project more difficult to complete"
     correct: false